Critical Podium Dewanand India

 TIME: But surely it takes more than good publicity to create a Gandhi?

 Godse: There is another thing.
-Generally in the Indian masses, people are
+Generally in the Indian masses, people

 attracted toward saintism.
 Gandhi was shrewd to use his saintdom for

 politics.
 After his death the government used him.
-The government knew that
+The government knew

 he was an enemy of Hindus, but they wanted to show that he was a staunch

 Hindu.
-So the first act they did was to put "Hey Ram" into Gandhi's dead
+So the first act they did was to put "Hey Ram" into Gandhi's

 mouth.